-There's a few points to note for continued use of AutoEntry during and after the changes are in effect.
+There are a few points to note for continued use of AutoEntry during and after the changes are in effect.
 Some changes may occur within your accounts package provider and your first step should be to consult their guidance on the setup and handling of suppliers and invoices etc.

 Essentially, AutoEntry will not change.
-It will still extract the Net, VAT and total figures from your invoices uploaded and it still fully integrates with all accounts packages as before; however there are a few points to note before and after the reduced rate comes into effect.
+It will still extract the Net, VAT and total figures from your invoices uploaded and it still fully integrates with all accounts packages as before; however, there are a few points to note before and after the reduced rate comes into effect.

-Getting a new VAT rate into AutoEntry:
+Getting a new VAT rate into AutoEntry

-Many accounts packages will already provide a "second reduced rate" of 9% in their standard list of VAT rates for Ireland - where this is the case, your AutoEntry company should have already sync'd this rate.
+Many accounts packages will already provide a "second reduced rate" of 9% in their standard list of VAT rates for Ireland - where this is the case, your AutoEntry company should have already synced this rate.
 Where it is necessary for a new 9% VAT rate to be added to the accounts package, your AutoEntry company will only receive this when you re-sync - to do this, simply go to the integrations page and click on the 'Re-Sync Data' button.
 This can take a few minutes to complete and any new VAT rates already set up in your accounts package will be found in the regular drop-down.

 You may have already saved settings for suppliers with your old VAT rate.
 For supplier invoices that have the 9% VAT rate, these simply need to be remembered again with the new 9% rate selections.
-There is no need to delete previously-remembered settings as these will not apply where 9% VAT is present on the invoice, and will be needed again for transactions after 31 December 2021.
+There is no need to delete previously remembered settings as these will not apply where 9% VAT is present on the invoice and will be needed again for transactions after 31 December 2021.

-Invoices with incorrect VAT rate in use:
+Invoices with incorrect VAT rate in use